AntennaPod/AntennaPod/README.md

 ## Help test AntennaPod
 AntennaPod has many users and we don't want them to run into trouble when we add a new feature.
 It's important that we have a significant group test our app, so that we know all possible combinations of phones, Android versions and use cases work as expected.
 Check out our wiki how to join our [Alpha and Beta testing programmes](https://github.com/AntennaPod/AntennaPod/wiki/Help-test-AntennaPod)!

-## Nightly Builds

-There are APKs available for every branch that is actively worked on.
-Please note that these might be very unstable versions of the app, which can break your current installation.
-Install them at your own risk!

-Click [here](https://www.dropbox.com/sh/lzfd640z63qz3fr/AACyxTF1ygR9wMlPLPwVGIUKa?dl=0) to get to the nightly builds folder.

 ## License